Key responsibilities for fundraisers

 - the authority holder (for an individual) or a member of the governing body or a trustee becomes bankrupt

-- the authority holder (for an individual) or a member of the governing body or a trustee is convicted of fraud or dishonesty
+- the authority holder (for an individual) or a member of the governing body or a trustee is convicted of fraud or dishonesty.

-Charities and fundraisers carrying out activities in trade or commerce, such as
+You may have obligations under the ACL if you are carrying out activities in trade or commerce, such as

 - a fundraising activity involving a supply of goods or services, or